 The rest of the law-abiding citizens of the world don’t usually question whether their phones are secure from malicious eyes, mainly because a vast majority don’t hold important, confidential information on them.
 In most cases, the most important piece of data stored in your device is your bank account.
 Things are very different if you belong to a high-ranking organization, maybe with an influential position.
 Your smartphone is no longer an individual device, it’s an endpoint.
 The more significant your role in an organization, the higher the risk.
 So, when dealing with these issues from a presidential perspective, it can be a serious hassle, with dangerous ramifications and consequences.

 Most importantly, the real risk associated with our mobile devices is the fact that most of us, especially people who haven’t grown with the digital devices available today, trust too much on the apparent security that these devices present.
 Inattention, recklessness and oversight are helplessly linked to our nature.
 If we put this in context, even the most concerned about security can be fooled.
 Jeff Bezos was one of them: an apparently harmless link sent via WhatsApp exposed an infidelity to the entire world.
 In Mexico, a series of SMS messages, carefully crafted, were used to install malicious software in phones of journalists, politicians and community leaders.
 People, just like President Trump, carrying important information, exposed to the dangers of the gullible nature of humanity.
-In short, we’re careless where and when we shouldn’t, because we don’t feel insecure about our mobile devices.
+In short, we’re careless where and when we shouldn’t because we don’t feel insecure about our mobile devices.
 And for the most part, we don’t know why we should.

-No phone is a Swiss vault, despite the marketing
+No phone is a swiss vault, despite the marketing

 That leads us to the first weak part of a mobile device: the phone calls themselves.
 SS7 and SIGTRAN, the signaling protocols used in mobile phone calls, are known to be unreliable for years.
-Most of SS7 vulnerabilities have been exploited to this day, which include listening to calls, tracking the phone, and intercepting SIM data and text messages.
+Most of SS7 vulnerabilities have been exploited to this day, which includes listening to calls, tracking the phone, and intercepting SIM data and text messages.
 A lot of these vulnerabilities are dependent on the ISPs: mobile networks are the only ones who can protect their customers, which they seldom do.

 Another potential vulnerability, now related to usability, is phishing.
 Most desktop browsers have link previews: if you hover the pointer over, you get at least an idea of where you’re heading.
 Phones and tablets don’t have that advantage.
 If someone sends you a suspicious link using social engineering and a compelling message, you could be enticed to open it blindly.

 In some cases, having too much security is oddly more insecure.
-For example, phone manufacturers that are willing to modify the OS to a dangerous extent.
+For example, phone manufacturers are willing to modify the OS to a dangerous extent.
 The most recent case is Samsung: researchers of Google’s own Project Zero scolded the South Korean manufacturer regarding some serious kernel modifications, which ended up adding more security bugs, memory corruption issues, and vulnerabilities that allowed arbitrary code execution, a jackpot for hackers.

 Of course, there’s also a great deal of vulnerabilities we don’t know yet.
 Some tech companies and organizations have standing bounties for zero-day exploits on iOS and Android devices, so we can presume that hackers haven’t found the golden ticket to access our phones without our involvement.
-However, believing in that assumption without constantly questioning it can be harmful, specially if we’re the ones responsible for securing mobile devices in our organizations.
+However, believing in that assumption without constantly questioning it can be harmful, especially if we’re the ones responsible for securing mobile devices in our organizations.

 What can be considered safe for a chief of state